agshing/distance-optimizer/README.md

 - Calculating Shortest Distance
 ```

 I have implemented ```Strategy``` design pattern for data input and for distance optimizer algorithms.
-It helped me to change application behaviour without adding too much code.
+It helped me to change application's behaviour without adding too much code.
 I have created several contracts for data reading and calculating shortest distance.
-So we can easily implement defined interfaces and change our solution behaviour.
+So we can easily implement defined interfaces and change our solution's behaviour.

 Below I describe application structure in details: